jasp-stats/jaspAudit/README.md

 #### Data Auditing <img src='https://github.com/koenderks/jaspAudit/raw/algoAudit/inst/icons/audit-data.svg' width='149' height='173' align='right'/>

 The **Data Auditing** section of the module provides statistical methods for auditing data, including (Bayesian) tests of digit distributions and tests for repeated values.
+These methods can be used to identify anomalies in a set of numbers, but do not provide conclusive results in terms of whether a data set is likely tampered with.

 #### Algorithmic Auditing <img src='https://github.com/koenderks/jaspAudit/raw/algoAudit/inst/icons/audit-algorithms.svg' width='149' height='173' align='right'/>